pgaskin/BookBrowser/README.md

 A tool to generate a web-based epub book browser.

-This works on Linux with Python 2.7 and lxml.
-This also works on Windows if you install lxml and Python.
-It is a little harder to get this to run on Windows because of the lxml dependency.
+This works on Linux and Windows with Python 2.7 and [elementtree](http://effbot.org/downloads#elementtree).

 ## Usage